mbarneyjr/mrgo/docs/decisions.md

 # Decisions

+## Use GitHub Actions for CI/CD

+GitHub Actions will be used for CI/CD.
+The app code is already maintained in GitHub, so GitHub Actions is the default choice.

+CI/CD should be built to facilitate a build-once, deploy-many pattern.
+Every commit should be built and tested, which happens as its own pipeline.
+Then, the deployment pipelines can be triggered from that build workflow.
+The `dev` workflow will be triggered from all builds from the `main` branch.
+The `qa` workflow will be triggered from all builds from tags matching a semver version.
+The `prod` workflow will be manually triggered, specifying a tag.
+All deploy workflows will reference the previously-built artifact, and not rebuild the app.

+For ephemeral environments, a separate workflow will be used to deploy based on GitHub Pull Requests.
+To configure an ephemeral environment, such as specifying to use a shared `dev` database environment, GitHub PR labels will be used.
+When a PR is merged, a cleanup workflow will be triggered that's responsible for deleting the deployed ephemeral environment.

 ## Use Services Flake for Spinning up a Local Development Environment

 Services-Flake will be used to facilitate the ability to run the entire app